Global scramble to contain new Ebola outbreak as US looks to relocate ‘small number’ of citizens affected

 On Sunday, the World Health Organization declared the Ebola epidemic a “public health emergency of international concern.”
 The latest outbreak does not yet meet the criteria of a “pandemic emergency,” but the WHO warned the high positivity rate and increasing number of cases and deaths across health zones point toward “a potentially much larger outbreak than what is currently being detected and reported.”

-The United Nations health body said there have been at least 80 suspected deaths, eight laboratory-confirmed cases and 246 suspected cases reported as of Saturday in the DRC’s remote northeastern Ituri province.
+The US Centers for Disease Control and Prevention (CDC) said Sunday there have been 10 confirmed cases and 336 suspected cases including 88 deaths in the DRC.
+WHO said the outbreak is affecting the country’s remote northeastern Ituri province.
 In neighboring Uganda, two laboratory-confirmed cases, including one death, have so far been reported in the country’s capital Kampala, WHO reported.

 The latest outbreak is being driven by the Bundibugyo strain, one of several viruses that can cause Ebola disease, WHO said.
 The WHO has called the outbreak “extraordinary” as there are currently no approved treatments or vaccines specific to the Bundibugyo virus.

-The US Centers for Disease Control and Prevention (CDC) said Sunday it was supporting interagency partners with efforts to relocate “a small number of Americans who are directly affected” by the outbreak.
+The CDC said Sunday it was supporting interagency partners with efforts to relocate “a small number of Americans who are directly affected” by the outbreak.
 It comes after several Americans in the DRC were believed to have been exposed to the virus, including some deemed high risk, health news outlet STAT reported Sunday.

 CNN could not independently verify the reports and has reached out to the CDC and the US Department of State for comment.